To learn more about Haru check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Decent AoE and Great Single-Target damage.

-Can tutor her signature card back to hand.
+Can tutor her Signature Card back to hand.

 Good in-built damage scaling.

-Ego skill gains extra scaling based on the number of buffs owned (counting both from herself, equipment, other Combatants, etc.)
+Ego skill gains extra scaling based on the number of buffs owned (counting both from herself, equipment, other Combatants, etc).

-Very expensive cards and kit.
+Very Expensive cards and kit.

 The scaling mechanic requires cycling the deck many times.

-The ratings below are based on the Basin of Hyperspace Dimensional Twilight game mode and the Chaos Manifestation mode.
+The ratings below are based on the Season Save Data modes and the Chaos Manifestation mode.
 Each of the modes values different mechanics, so some characters may shine in one of the, while being underwhelming in the other.

 Chaos Mode